 - The Don: Has wanted to become a "Gang-Star" since he was a kid out of reverence for the mafioso whose life he saved.
 And becomes one at the end of the story by virtue of nearly every other possible candidate ending up dead and Passione trying to ensure Diavolo's death doesn't come out.

-- Time Master: His stand's abilities seem to have a temporal component—he can accelerate the growth of life, desync someone's sense of time, and speed up healing.
-The biggest clue to this aspect of his stand is the Requiem version's ability to be completely fixed in the timeline, nullifying and reversing any actions taken against him.
+- Time Master: His stand's abilities seem to have a temporal component — he can accelerate the growth of life, desync someone's sense of time, and speed up healing.
+The biggest clue to this aspect of his stand is the Requiem version's ability to be completely fixed in the timeline within a single timeframe, nullifying and reversing any actions taken against him.

 - Tranquil Fury: He never gets consumed by anger, but he will not forgive cruelty, whether monstrous or indifferent.
 For the former, see his determination to put a stop to Diavolo's crimes.
 For the latter, see his determination to avenge the innocent janitor killed by Black Sabbath during his "test."